ovh/docs/pages/cloud/dedicated/rtm-uninstall/guide.en-gb.md

 ---
 title: Uninstalling the RTM v2 monitoring system
 excerpt: Find out how to uninstall the RTM monitoring system on your service(s)
-updated: 2023-06-14
+updated: 2023-06-20
 ---

 ## Objective

-The OVH RTM v2 monitoring system has now been deprecated and its repositories deleted.
+The OVHcloud RTM v2 monitoring system has now been deprecated and its repositories deleted.
 We therefore recommend that you uninstall this system from your service(s) and remove all related packages.

 **The purpose of this guide is to show you how to clean up the packages used by this system.**

 ## Requirements

-- A [dedicated server](https://www.ovhcloud.com/fr/bare-metal/) with RTM v2 installed
+- A [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) with RTM v2 installed
 - Administrative (*root*) access to your server via SSH

 ## Instructions